Skoparov/pack_alg/README.md

 template<typename pack_type, typename... types_to_remove>
 using remove_types_t = typename remove_types_if<pack_type, of<types_to_remove...>::template fits_any>::type;
 ```
-Removes the specified types from the pack.
+Unconditionally removes the specified types from the pack.

 ####  remove_duplicates
 ```